 KalaLea is an audio producer and reporter who--for nearly five years--has been producing interviews and narrative features for WNYC and the New Yorker Radio Hour.

 KalaLea has a Master’s degree from the CUNY Graduate School of Journalism, where she now teaches an Audio Reporting course.
+She's also part of a small collective of experienced story editors called Rough Cut Collective.

 To Test a Vaccine for COVID-19